 If you use your van to make long journeys to drop off goods in one location—generally from suppliers to businesses and not directly to customers—you’ll need haulage insurance.
 These policies are effectively the same as the ones extended to HGVs, addressing the risks of high motorway mileage.
 Depending on your policy, your van may be covered across Europe.
 But again, haulage policies only cover the vehicle itself and not the goods stored within it.

 Goods in Transit (GIT) policies cover the cargo stored and carried for commercial purposes within your van—goods owned by your clients and not your business itself.
-When obtaining quotes, you’ll need to supply information about the type and value of the goods you’re transporting.
+When obtaining quotes, you’ll need to supply information about the type and value of the products you’re transporting.
 Carrying hazardous or expensive materials will increase your premiums.

-Where you live affects insurance premiums so if you have recently moved house or business premises take the time to investigate the market rate for van insurance in that new area.
-Additionally, your premium should reduce with experience and as you get older, you may find a different policy provider will focus on insurance especially for this group which may be more beneficial for you at a different time in your life.
+Where you live affects insurance premiums, so if you have recently moved house or business premises, take the time to investigate the market rate for van insurance in that new area.
+Additionally, your premium should reduce with experience, and as you get older, you may find a different policy provider will focus on insurance especially for this group which may be more beneficial for at you a different time in your life.

 You will be offered an insurance policy depending on the type of van you own, there are car-derived vans, micro vans, small/light vans, medium/panel vans and large vans.

 Just as with car insurance groups, prices for cover will vary depending on your van's category.
 Knowing which category your van fits is vital in obtaining the right level of cover.

 Discounts are available on different policies.
 These can be acquired if you apply online with the same insurers or by adding extra security features to your van to make it safer on the road.
 Most insurers also provide a reduced rate for additional driving training such as motorway tests or lessens, or specific van driving training.